Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ```

 {% note info %}
-**Design: `Sendable` is a typing discipline, not a runtime check.** It's a marker protocol — the compiler reasons about it at compile time and emits zero runtime overhead.
+**Design: `Sendable` is a typing discipline, not a runtime check.** It's a marker protocol: the compiler reasons about it at compile time and emits zero runtime overhead.
 A class is implicitly `Sendable` only if it's `final` *and* every stored property is immutable and Sendable, because that's the only structural form Swift can verify safe without help. `@unchecked Sendable` is the explicit "I've taken a lock, trust me" escape hatch.
 The discipline was deliberately strict at first, then loosened in Swift 6 by region-based isolation (see §11) when the strictness turned out to make a lot of plainly-safe code uncompilable.
 {% endnote %}

 ---